La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 Another example:

 > **mi merko limna co mutce certu**

 > _I am a much experienced American swimmer._

 merko
 : x1 is American (the USA sense)

-Here is the list of different kind of groupers in compond verbs ranked from the tighest to the most loose:
+Here is the list of different kind of groupers in compound verbs ranked from the tighest to the most loose:

 1.  **bo** and **ke … ke'e**
 2. Logical connectives other than **gi'e** series
 3.  not using grouping words
 4.  **co**
-5.  **gi'e** series

 ### Explicit termination of nouns